-- (1) Deck lines on all vessels must comply with Figure 7. - (2) The freeboard mark must be: - (a) in a contrasting colour to the hull; - (b) compliant with the dimensions and other specifications of Figures 8 or 9, as applicable to the vessel; - (c) on each side of the vessel at the Longitudinal Centre of Flotation (LCF) of the deepest waterline as shown in Figure 5; and - (d) assigned in accordance with the maximum displacement determined at clauses 4.19, 5.3 and 6.14.
+- (1) Deck lines on all vessels must comply with Figure A3. - (2) The freeboard mark must be: - (a) in a contrasting colour to the hull; - (b) compliant with the dimensions and other specifications of Figure A4 or Figure A5, as applicable to the vessel; - (c) on each side of the vessel at the Longitudinal Centre of Flotation (LCF) of the deepest waterline as shown in Figure A1; and - (d) assigned in accordance with the maximum displacement determined at clauses 4.19, 5.3 and 6.14.

-Note For subdivision load line requirements for vessels of flooding risk III and IV - see NSCV Subsection C6B.
+NOTE For subdivision load line requirements for vessels of flooding risk III and IV - see NSCV Subsection C6B.

-Figure 7 Deck line for all vessels
+Figure A3 Deck line for all vessels

-Notes to Figure 7
+Notes to Figure A3

-- 1. Permanent marking on steel or aluminium vessels is normally by welding of pre-cut components, cutting-in or centre punching. - 2.
+- 1. Permanent marking on steel or aluminium vessels is normally by welding of pre-cut components by permanently gluing with structural adhesive, cutting-in or centre punching. - 2.
 Permanent marking on wooden vessels is normally by cutting-in to a depth of 2 mm or more into the planking. - 3.
 Permanent marking on FRP vessels can be achieved by permanently gluing with structural adhesive pre-glassed coremat or 2 mm thick FRP markings. - 4.
 Deck line dimension varies depending on the vessel length.